 This is a tense, emotional yet delightful tale about the Stargirl, her adventures at Mica High and love story with Leo Borlock.
 When she first enters the school, everyone is enchanted by her appearance, but soon things turn the other way around.
 And she is shunned for everything that makes her unique and different.
 Leo, desperate to make things better for her, urges Stargirl to become ‘normal’, the very thing that can destroy her.

 Stargirl is a must-read for teenagers.
-It emphasizes on embracing and celebrating your unique traits and never succumbing to peer pressure.
+With emotional storytelling, it emphasizes embracing and celebrating your unique traits and never succumbing to peer pressure.

 Author: Jenna Evans Welch